 Some roles may have the same general job duties but different titles according to the employer or the location.
 Management-level careers in this field may require additional education and/or work experience.

-Some of the job options in medical billing and coding include:
+Some of the job titles in medical billing and coding include:

 - Medical Records Coordinator